 - For Tea in Almeria, you can go to Teteria Al Medina, previously mentioned or try Hammam Almeraya at C/Perea 9, they open everyday at 4pm, they also have Arab bath facilities too.

 ARAB BATHS old & new

 - Baths you can see historic examples inside the Alhambra itself and also on Paseo de los Tristes, visit El Bañuelo, A captivating XI Century building.
 Open 10am to 2pm Tues to Sat.
 Free entrance.

-- In Almeria, the historic arab baths can be found in the second part of the Alcazaba, here you can see a typical muslim house and next to it the ruins of the baths of the troops.
+- In Almeria, the historic Arab baths can be found in the second part of the Alcazaba, here you can see a typical Muslim house and next to it the ruins of the baths of the troops.
 Another example of historic Arab baths is Sierra Alhamilla these baths have been working since Phoenician and Roman times as there are Thermal springs waters at the site of 58ºC.
-A blend of historic features and modern facilties, they are in use today in this Hotel complex.
+A blend of historic features and modern facilities, they are in use today in this Hotel complex.
 Spanish Website Sierra Alhamilla

 - For the modern version go to Aire de Almeria which is located at the beautiful Plaza de la Constitución, nº 5, it is part of the hotel there.
 They offer Arab baths, and also have an optional massage done on warm marble stone.
 Another alternative is the Hammam Almeraya at C/Perea 9 not far from the Calle Las Tiendas.